 For more information about Celebration Saunas ETL Certification 1 & ETL Certification 2.

 - If a product carries this Mark, it means UL found that representative samples of this product met UL’s safety requirements.
 These requirements are primarily based on UL’s own published Standards for Safety.
 Celebration Saunas Celebration Saunas Underwriters Laboratories Report

 - CE CERTIFIED EUROPEAN SAFETY STANDARDS

-- At Celebration Saunas we are actively involved in the day to day operations of our American owned factories in China, we own 3 sauna factories.
+- At Celebration Saunas we are actively involved in the day-to-day operations of our American-owned factories in China, we own 3 sauna factories.
 We have end-to-end control in the design, testing, and manufacturing of our saunas.
 We procure all our wood from Canada only using the highest grades of Hemlock and Western Red Cedar.
-We kiln dry the wood for four days to burn away any resins and oils that can outgas during a sauna session as well as maintaining its strength over time.
-Wood: Country of Origin Phytosanitary Certificate We only use non-toxic glues, stains or clear coat.
+We kiln dry the wood for four days to burn away any resins and oils that can outgas during a sauna session as well as maintain its strength over time.
+Wood: Country of Origin Phytosanitary Certificate We only use non-toxic glues, stains, or clear coat.
 Stain and Glue Report 2007, Glue_Test Report 2013.
 Working with our designers and engineers we’ve developed our cutting-edge Biophoton heaters in which 87% of our far infrared light emitted is produced at exactly 9.4 microns to match your body’s output of far infrared in the form of body heat at 9.4 microns, maximizing your health benefits in the shortest amount of time.